guerchen/guerchen/README.md

 - 👋 Hi, I’m @guerchen
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Software Engineering
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Frontend development
 - 💞️ I’m looking to collaborate on AI projects in general

 <!---